PHANTOM-op/hh/Commands.md

 ### `>>antiduplicate <strike threshold> [delete threshold] [strikes]`
 Sets the values to control and punish duplicate messages. `<strike threshold>` determines when duplicate messages will start accumulating strikes.
 Once the strike threshold is met, users will receive `[strikes]` strikes (default 1) for each additional duplicate sent.
 Any duplicate exceeding the `[delete threshold]` will be deleted.

+### `>>autodehoist <character | OFF>`
+Sets the character such that users setting their nickname (or username if they have no nickname) will be 'dehoisted,' or moved lower in the member list.
+This is useful for preventing people from using certain nicknames to put themselves higher in the member list.

 ### `>>resolvelinks <ON | OFF>`
 Enables or disables resolving links (redirect links) for invite and referral links.
 This feature is only available with [[Vortex Pro]].